mgreiler/se-unlocked/Transcripts/EP_64_Nicolas_Dular.md

 need to act, but when it's the right time, like right, you, you it's, and I never wanted to do this have to, to do this decision.

-And yeah, that's, that's why I am fortunate feedback again and not need to do this.
+And yeah, that's, that's why I am fortunate to back again and not need to do this.

 [00:29:10] **Michaela:** It must be so hard, right?
 Like, because. as, as you